juji-io/docs/docs/concept.md

 ### Followup Topic

-When a rule is fired, its associated followup topics are primed, meaning that these followup topics will be first considered in the bot's quest to come up something to say.
+When a rule is fired, its associated followup topics are primed, meaning that these followup topics will be first considered in the bot's quest to come up with something to say.

 ```clojure
 (deftopic hello-world